Aliases for CEP350 Gene

 GeneCards Summary for CEP350 Gene

-CEP350 (Centrosomal Protein 350kDa) is a Protein Coding gene.
-An important paralog of this gene is CLIP4.
+CEP350 (Centrosomal Protein 350) is a Protein Coding gene.
+Gene Ontology (GO) annotations related to this gene include microtubule binding.
+An important paralog of this gene is CLIP1.

 UniProtKB/Swiss-Prot for CEP350 Gene